V. Selvaraj: Coaching career

-Selvaraj started his coaching career at SAFFC after his retirement from playing in 2005, progressing through the coaching ranks until he becomes the head coach of the club, now renamed as Warriors FC, at the start of the 2013 S.League season.
+Selvaraj started his coaching career at SAFFC after he retired from playing in 2005, progressing through the coaching ranks until he becomes the head coach of the club, now renamed Warriors FC, at the start of the 2013 S.League season.
 He only lasted half a season as head coach, resigning in early June that year due to poor performances of the club in the league and elimination from all cup tournaments.

 From 2015 to 2016, Selvaraj coached the NFA U15, who are taking part in AFF Championship, Lion City Cup and AFC Qualifiers.

-Selvaraj returned to S.League in 2017, taking helm of Garena Young Lions.
+Selvaraj returned to S.League in 2017, taking the helm of Garena Young Lions.
 However he resigned in May due to family reasons and was replaced by Richard Tardy.

 In October 2018, Selvaraj became the coach of Laos' age-group national teams and also assisted V. Sundramoorthy in managing the Laos national football team.
 In October 2021, Selvaraj took over the senior team's head coach position from Sundramoorthy while Sundramoorthy became the Technical Director of the team.